0x416c6578/p8-firmware/README.md

 If you would like to know how to set up the toolchain in Linux, see the documentation I wrote [here](https://github.com/0x416c6578/ATCwatch/blob/master/linux-tutorial.md).
 HUGE HUGE thanks to [Aaron](https://github.com/atc1441) for all his work, I would have never have got this far on my own.
 This has been a great learning experience in writing efficient embedded C(++), and learning about the nRF SDK.
 ## TODO:
-- [x] Implement hyphenated text wrapping
+- [x] ~~Implement hyphenated text wrapping~~ This has been removed since it was unused, and didn't take some edge-cases into account
 - [x] Improve character printing by creating, populating and eventually displaying a single buffer for an entire character, rather than writing many small rects as pixels
 - [ ] Implement stripped down version of <Wire.h> for increased power efficiency (use EasyDMA directly instead of a wrapper)
 #### In the future
 - [x] Get RTC working
 - [x] Get touch display working
 - [x] Get accelerometer working
-- [ ] Get heart rate sensor working
+- [x] Get heart rate sensor working
 - [x] Implement main screen, and a framework for adding new screens
 ## New Features over ATCWatch
 - Faster bulk test displaying with ignoreBlankPixels parameter for writing characters